ada9000/bitbots_generator/README.md

 This is the bit_bots backend that creates and mints bit_bots.
 On Cardano.
 Dependent on the [BlockFrost](blockfrost.io) service.

-**Yes there is an exposed api key in the git history, I've since migrated from that key**
+**Yes there is an exposed api key in the git history, I've since migrated from that key.**

 # 🚀 Launch checklist

 Ensure there are no duplicate nfts by running
 `SELECT uid FROM nft_status GROUP BY uid HAVING COUNT(uid) > 1`

-# Setup sql
+## Setup sql

 Setup mysql